deck9/input/docs/input-types/no-interaction.md

 🌟 Keep information blocks concise and visually structured.
 Use headings, bullet points, and formatting to make content scannable and easy to understand.
 :::

-## When to use No Interaction blocks:
+## When to use Information Blocks:

 -   When you need to provide context before asking questions
 -   For introductory or concluding information